FarisMuhd17/QuillJS/README.md

 #### 1. Code

-This command allows you to display a snippet of code in a neat embed, displaying the filename in the title, a description of the program, the code itself, and a seperator that determines when the next lines are as your input would have to be in one line due to the limitations of discord.
+This command allows you to display a snippet of code in a neat embed.
+Upon running the command, a prompt will come up asking for the file type and the code.
+The file type is required for the code highlighting.
+The code will then be displayed in clean embed in discord constisting of the author of the code at the top, and the code itself.

 **Syntax**
 ```
-/code [filename: name.extension] [description] [code] [seperator]
+/code
 ```

 #### 2. Display file